nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :bulb: **Note:** The `|` seen above are not part of the commands TeachMeSenpai accepts!
-They simply indicate the existing modules/education/tags in the current list.
+They simply indicate the existing modules/education/tags you have in the current student list.
 </div>